gardc/language-benchmarks/readme.md

 Micro benchmarks like this can be misleading and should be taken with a grain of salt.
 Real-world performance can vary greatly depending on the specifics of the application and the workload.
 Always profile your specific use case to determine the best language for your needs.
 I'm sure Rust can be optimized further to be faster than C# again, but this was the first naive implementations of the matrix multiplication algorithm.

 It's also worth noting that this benchmark was originally made within an hour so further improvements are needed to actually make the implementations fair, WIP.
-This is only the first practical implementation I came up with in these three languages.
 Adding more languages in the future can also be interesting.

+Also, CPU & memory usage is not taken into account in this benchmark.
+For future improvement, it would be interesting to add this to the benchmark.

 ## 📁 Project Structure